 We are not in a children’s book or a Marvel movie, despite the insistence of some of our most serious-minded foreign-policy pundits.
 We can condemn the actions of a government and its leaders, but we must also understand the processes that lead to such heinous acts if we are to avoid them ever recurring.

-Ashley Frawley is a Compact columnist, a visiting researcher in the Centre for Parenting Culture Studies at the University of Kent, and the author, most recently, of Significant Emotions.
+Ashley Frawley is a Compact columnist, a visting fellow at MCC Brussels, and a visiting researcher in the Centre for Parenting Culture Studies at the University of Kent.

 AshleyAFrawley